pawamoy/website/docs/insiders.md

     "mkdocstrings/griffe-inherited-docstrings": "Griffe extension for inheriting docstrings.",
     "mkdocstrings/griffe-pydantic": "Griffe extension for Pydantic.",
-    "mkdocstrings/griffe-tui": "A textual user interface for Griffe.", "mkdocstrings/griffe-warnings-deprecated": "Griffe extension for `@warnings.deprecated` (PEP 702).", "mkdocstrings/python": "A Python handler for mkdocstrings.",
+    "mkdocstrings/griffe-tui": "A textual user interface for Griffe.", "mkdocstrings/griffe-typedoc": "Signatures for entire TypeScript programs using TypeDoc.", "mkdocstrings/griffe-warnings-deprecated": "Griffe extension for `@warnings.deprecated` (PEP 702).", "mkdocstrings/c": "A C handler for mkdocstrings.",
+    "mkdocstrings/python": "A Python handler for mkdocstrings.",
     "mkdocstrings/shell": "A shell scripts/libraries handler for mkdocstrings.", "mkdocstrings/typescript": "A TypeScript handler for mkdocstrings.",